joshua-frey-wsu/Correlation-Analysis-Amazon-Customer-Reviews/README.md

        ```pip install duckdb --upgrade```
   4. DuckDB:

-     My group member imported the dataset from Kaggle as a single DuckDB database
-     (amazon_reviews.duckdb).
-DuckDB can be used to retrieve subsets of data using SQL
-     commands in the language of our choice.
-If Python is the language of choice then        the link to the documentation is [here](https://duckdb.org/docs/api/python/overview).
+     My group member imported the dataset from Kaggle as a single DuckDB database which      I uploaded as a 7zip file since the duckdb file is very big (~26GB).
+DuckDB can be      used to retrieve subsets of data using SQL commands in the language of our choice.
+If Python is the language of choice then the link to the documentation is [here]  (https://duckdb.org/docs/api/python/overview).
      If you want to use a different programming language or just want to know more then      the link is [here](https://duckdb.org/docs/).

 ## Contributing